Casualties of War

 Casualties of War is a 1989 American war drama film directed by Brian De Palma and written by David Rabe, based primarily on an article written by Daniel Lang for The New Yorker in 1969, which was later published as a book.
-The film stars Michael J. Fox and Sean Penn, and is based on the events of the 1966 incident on Hill 192 during the Vietnam War, in which a Vietnamese woman was kidnapped from her village by a squad of American soldiers, who raped and murdered her.
-For the film, all names and some details of the true story were altered.
+The film stars Michael J. Fox and Sean Penn and is based on the events of the 1966 incident on Hill 192 during the Vietnam War, in which a Vietnamese woman was kidnapped from her village, raped, and murdered by a squad of American soldiers.
+All names and some details of the true story were altered for the film.

 Plot

 The story is presented as a flashback of Max Eriksson, a Vietnam veteran.

-Lieutenant Reilly leads his platoon of American soldiers on a nighttime patrol.
-They are attacked by the Viet Cong (VC) after a panicked soldier exposes their position.
-While guarding the platoon's flank, Eriksson falls as the top of a VC tunnel gives way beneath him.
-Eriksson's squad leader, Sergeant Tony Meserve, pulls Eriksson out of the hole and eventually, the platoon retreats out of the jungle.
+A platoon of American soldiers led by Lieutenant Reilly is ambushed by Viet Cong (VC) after a panicked soldier exposes their position during a night patrol.
+Eriksson falls into a VC tunnel entrance and Eriksson's squad leader, Sergeant Tony Meserve, pulls him from the hole as the platoon breaks contact.

-The platoon takes a break outside a river village in the Central Highlands.
-While relaxing and joking around, one of Meserve's friends, Specialist 4 "Brownie" Brown, is killed when the Viet Cong ambushes them.
-Brownie's death has a major impact on Meserve.
-The platoon is sent back to their base.
-Private First Class Antonio Dìaz arrives as the replacement radio operator.

-Frustrated because his squad has been denied leave for an extended period, Meserve orders the squad to kidnap a Vietnamese girl.
-Eriksson strenuously objects, but Meserve, Corporal Thomas E. Clark and Private First Class Herbert Hatcher ignore him.
-Before the quintet disembarks, Eriksson voices his concerns to his closest friend, Rowan.
-At nightfall, the squad enters a village and kidnaps a Vietnamese girl, Tran Thi Oanh.
+While resting by a river village in the Central Highlands the platoon is again ambushed by VC and one of Meserve's friends, Specialist 4 "Brownie" Brown, is killed.
+Meserve is deeply affected and the platoon is returned to their base.
+Frustrated because his squad has been denied leave for an extended period, Meserve orders the squad to kidnap a Vietnamese girl to take with them on their next mission, an extended reconnaissance patrol.
+Eriksson's objections are ignored, and he voices his concerns to his closest friend, Rowan before Meserve leads him out of camp, along with Corporal Thomas E. Clark, Private First Class Herbert Hatcher, and Private First Class Antonio Dìaz, a replacement radio operator.
+The squad enters a village after nightfall and kidnap a Vietnamese girl, Tran Thi Oanh.

-As the squad treks through the mountains, Dìaz begins to reconsider raping Tran and begs Eriksson to back him up.
-The squad and Tran eventually take refuge in an abandoned hooch, where Eriksson is confronted and threatened by Meserve, Clark, and Hatcher.
-Dìaz suddenly gives in to the pressure, leaving Eriksson alone in opposing the act.
-Meserve forces Eriksson to stand guard outside while the other men sequentially rape Tran.
+The squad treks into the mountains seeking privacy for their planned sexual assault, and Dìaz begins to reconsider his part in kidnapping Tran and begs Eriksson to stand up to Meserve with him.
+The group enters an abandoned hooch and when Eriksson is threatened by Meserve, Clark, and Hatcher, Dìaz gives in to peer pressure and leaves Eriksson isolated in his opposition.
+Meserve forces Eriksson to stand guard while the men take turns raping Tran.